What are Open Doors Programs?

 Washington State has made significant efforts to re-engage students that have been disengaged from their education.
 Washington State House Bill 1418 created a dropout re-engagement system that provides education and services to older youth, ages 16-21, who have dropped out of school or are not expected to graduate from high school by the age of 21.

-This bill also allows Highline to partner with community organizations to provide a more diverse array of educational models.
+This bill also allows Highline Public Schools to partner with local colleges and community-based organizations to provide a more diverse array of educational models.
 Learn more about the OSPI Re-Engagement programs.

 In order to be eligible for Open Doors Programs a student must:

 - Be 16-21 years-old by September 1 at the beginning of the school year.

 - Be significantly behind in credits or have a recommendation from designated personnel.

 We are proud to provide students the widest variety of Open Doors Re-engagement options than any other school district in Washington State.
 These programs are offered through partnerships with local colleges, community-based organizations and other contracted organizations.